 Within many organisations different groups are formed at different levels, formal groups, informal groups, primary groups and secondary groups.
 Some groups maybe deliberately formed, some groups are formed through an informal setting.
 Below we discuss briefly four forms of groups which are found within a company.

-A formal group is created within an organization to complete a specific role or task.
-This may be to oversea a launch of a particular product or service or a permanent/ongoing objective such as the provision of Information Technology (IT).
+A formal group is created within an organisation to complete a specific role or task.
+This may be a one off objective such as the launch of a particular product or service or a permanent/ongoing objective such as the provision of Information Technology (IT).

-Primary groups , within an organization a primary group is a small group that gets together and interacts regularly.
-A team leader with a small team is an example of a primary group.
-A family also is a primary group.
+A primary group is made up of a small group of people who interact regularly.
+A small team with a leader is an example of a primary group.
+A family can also be called a primary group.
 Within the primary group, values, beliefs and culture are all very important.

-Secondary group: When large number of people get together, who do not normally get together, these are called secondary groups.
-Within a secondary group, people to do not get to know each other as well as primary group members because the interaction with each other is less than in a primary group.
+When a large number of people get together (who do not normally get together) it is called a secondary group.
+Secondary group members do not get the opportunity to get to know each other as well as primary group members because the interaction with each other is less than in a primary group.
 When a secondary group is formed, individuals usually have their own agenda and goals.
-The relationship they form is not long term and there probably will not be much social interaction within a secondary group is likely to be low..
+The relationship they form is not long term and social interaction within a secondary group is likely to be low..